wrossmorrow/envoy-extproc-sdk-java/README.md

 * the HTTP `Method`
 * the URL `Path`
 * `envoy`'s `x-request-id` (a UUID)
-* _all_ request headers in a `Map<String, String>`
+* _all_ request headers in a case-insensitive `Map<String, String>`
+* _all_ response headers in a case-insensitive `Map<String, String>` (when available)
 * the request processing stream start time `started`
 * an accumulator `duration` _for the time spent in external processing_
 * a flag-method `streamComplete` within header and body phases to know when request phase data is complete

-This context is carried through every request phase.
-In particular, your implementation can store data in memory related to particular requests keyed on the request ID or via another strategy of your choosing.
-You can also supply your own ID, which can be stored in the context, if that suits your needs better, with `setProcessorId`.
+This context is carried through every request phase, and passed to the interface methods.
+In particular, your implementation can store data in memory related to specific requests keyed on the request ID or via another strategy of your choosing.
+You can supply your own ID, which can be stored in the context, if that suits your needs better, using `setProcessorId`.
 This can only be set _once_, ideally in request header phase, but can be retrieved throughout the lifetime of a request's processing.

 Your `RequestProcessor` implementation can use whatever storage strategy for your own contextual data you want, but you should make sure to use `requestId` (or your own ID) as a key in case your external processor sees concurrent requests.

 ### Forming Responses

-We also provide some convenience routines for operating on process phase stream responses, so that users of this SDK need to learn less about the specifics of the `envoy` datastructures.
+We also provide some convenience routines for operating on process phase stream responses, so that users of this SDK need to learn less (preferably nothing) about the specifics of the `envoy` datastructures.
 The gRPC stream response datastructures are complicated, and our aim is to utilize the `RequestContext` to guard and simplify the construction of responses with a simpler user interface.

 In particular, the methods
 ```go